The Web address of this article is

 Because most average people

-false-self leadership from their adults (and society), their Self and
+wounds from their adults (and society), their

-other subselves are often overruled or disabled by other well-meaning
+disabled by other well-meaning

 subselves.
 These form a

-which lacks the true Self's wisdom and wide-angle, long-range perspective.
+false self, which lacks the true Self's wisdom and wide-angle, long-range perspective.

 People controlled by a false self...